melodyjansen/PANORAMA_baseline/README.md

 #### Key Changes:

 1. **Resolution Upgrade**
    Replaced the original **2D low-resolution nnU-Net** with a **3D full-resolution** nnU-Net.
-While more computationally intensive, 3D models have shown improved performance for volumetric segmentation tasks, particularly in medical imaging [Isensee et al., 2021].
+While more computationally intensive, 3D models have shown improved performance for volumetric segmentation tasks, particularly in medical imaging (e.g. [Isensee et al., 2021](https://pubmed.ncbi.nlm.nih.gov/33288961/)).

 2. **Loss Function**
    Instead of using only **Dice loss**, we applied a **compound loss**: